Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 Matcha contains about 60 mg of vitamin C per cup, which is comparable to the amount found in lemons, which are said to be rich in vitamin C.

-Vitamin C is known as an essential nutrient for health and beauty, but it has the property of being "heat-sensitive."
-However, the vitamin C contained in matcha has been found to have the unique property of being heat-resistant, due to the action of catechins, which are also abundant in matcha.
+However, it has been found that the vitamin C contained in matcha has the unique property of being heat-resistant, due to the action of catechin, which is also abundant in matcha.

 According to the Dietary Reference Intakes for Japanese (2023 edition), the recommended daily intake of vitamin C is 100 mg.
 Drinking two cups of matcha will help you meet this daily recommended intake.